 The Assistant Vice President provides the overall administration as well as vision for the Office of Residential Student Services.
 S/he provides leadership in creating a residential program that supports the academic mission of the University and fosters the development of students.
 The Assistant Vice President develops strategic initiatives for the office, capital improvement goals, and manages the office budget.
 S/he serves as the liaison to the campus community and helps create new initiatives for the office.

 Director for Residential Operations and Facilities

 The Director for Residential Operations and Facilities is responsible for the overall administration and coordination of preventative and on-going facility maintenance programs and housing assignments.
 He is responsible for working in conjunction with the Office of Facilities and the Office of Campus Planning to provide a safe, clean, and well-maintained living environment.
-S/he will oversee all vendor services including laundry, telephone, cable, Internet, etc. S/he will coordinate the management of residence hall offices and community centers, assist with the marketing, recruitment and retention of resident students, and assist with budgeting, planning, and policy formation.
+He will oversee all vendor services including laundry, telephone, cable, Internet, etc. He will coordinate the management of residence hall offices and community centers, assist with the marketing, recruitment and retention of resident students, and assist with budgeting, planning, and policy formation.

 The Director for Residential Operations and Facilities is also responsible for all facets of the resident assignment and billing process.
 S/he develops the process by which current students select rooms, new students receive information about the housing program and are assigned rooms, and all billing through the University’s integrated system.
 S/he is also responsible for overseeing the Office of Residential Student Services shuttle services and schedules.